jitsi/handbook/docs/dev-guide/contributing.md

     types and their members.
 Examples of tools which automatically generate documentation from such comments include JSDoc, Javadoc, Doxygen.

-  * Comments which are not automatically processed are strongly encouraged.
+  * Comments that are not automatically processed are strongly encouraged.
 They are subject to case-by-case decisions.
 Such comments are often observed in function bodies.